Hack23/cia-compliance-manager/docs/architecture/MINDMAP.md

-# CIA Compliance Manager Mindmap
+# 🧠 CIA Compliance Manager Mindmap

-This mindmap provides a visual overview of the CIA Compliance Manager components, relationships, and concepts.
-It serves as a mental model to understand how different parts of the system fit together.
+This document provides a conceptual overview of the CIA Compliance Manager system, showing the relationships between different components, features, and concepts using mindmap visualizations.

 ## 📚 Related Architecture Documentation